 Heart Valve Disease Treatment

-In some cases, the only treatment for heart valve disease may be careful medical supervision.
-However, other treatment options may include medication, surgery to repair the valve or surgery to replace the valve.
+In some cases, the best treatment for heart valve disease may be careful supervision and medical therapy.
+However, other treatment options may include surgery to repair or replace the valve.
 Newer techniques are now available using catheters threaded through a blood vessel in the leg to treat many heart valve problems without open surgery.

 Treatment plans for patients will be determined by their care team based on age, medical history, type and stage of valve disease and disorder and personal preferences.
 Options may include: